-Please note: This timeline was first posted within the website for the television series on PBS-TV, Small Business School and then posted in the site for secondary education STEM applications.
-Some links may still go to those original postings.
-Often new tabs or windows will open.
+Please note: This timeline was first posted within the website for the television series on PBS-TV, Small Business School, and then posted in the site for secondary education STEM applications.
+Some links may still go to those earlier postings.
+Most often new tabs or windows will open.
 To return to this page you may have to use your back button.
 This page is here to answer those who ask, “Who are you?” and “Where did you come from?”
 It also unwittingly reveals my slow growth and lack of growth around all these concepts.
 Thank you. –BEC